 Reading the small print of travel insurance plans is not the most fun, so one idea is to email the company and ask whether their policy covers what you want.
 This way, you also have their response in writing, which could help for later claims.

-I use True Traveller as my working holiday travel insurance provider as they tick all the boxes for me:
+As a British citizen, I used True Traveller as my working holiday travel insurance provider (before I became a Permanent Resident of Canada) as they ticked all the boxes for me: